 Have you ever been there?
 Are you there now?

-There is an answer, and thank God, my husband found it.
+There is an answer, and my husband found it.
 He decided that this course of action was going nowhere good and he unraveled the death spiral with grace.
-He forgave, loved and gave grace to our daughter.
+He demonstrated love and gave grace to our daughter.
 Undeserved, unasked for grace was the answer.

 How do you forgive and give grace?
 I think it is very different and highly personal for each parent, but if you have paid attention and know what your child’s love language is…you will know what to do that will tell him or her loud and clear that you love them, forgive them, and hope they will forgive you, too.

 My husband and I went out of our way to do nice and meaningful things for our daughter, to catch her doing things right and praise them, and to listen more than we talked.
 We fell back in love with our little girl and the woman she was becoming and that summer she had the most wonderful, transforming moment on the top of a mountain with her church youth group.
-She came back more centered and focused on the future and we relished just listening to her plans for what God had in store for her.
+She came back more centered and focused on the future and we relished listening to her plans.

 Do we all still get angry or frustrated with each other?
 You bet we do.
 But we know what cures the “death spiral” now and we will never forget it.